Bloeme Evers-Emden: Early life

-Bloeme Emden was born on 26 July 1926 in Amsterdam in the Netherlands to Emanuel Emden, a diamond cutter and a socialist, and Rosa Emden-DeVries, a seamstress.
+Bloeme Emden was born on 26 July 1926 in Amsterdam in the Netherlands to Emanuel Emden, a diamond cutter and a socialist, and Rosa Emden-de Vries, a seamstress.
 Her younger sister, Via Roosje, was born 29 May 1932.

 In 1941, Bloeme attended the Jewish lyceum, where she befriended Anne Frank and her sister, Margot.
 Bloeme was in the same grade as Margot, but in a different class.
 In July 1942, Bloeme received a deportation order from the local government office.
 Her father went to the Central Room for Jewish Resettlement and found a sympathetic German who stamped the order "released."
 She returned to the high school in September, but her class kept shrinking from deportations throughout the year, to the point that only three students were left at the end of the year.
 By the time oral examinations were administered three weeks later, Bloeme was the only student in her class.

 On the first day of the oral examinations in May 1943, Bloeme's non-Jewish boyfriend warned her that the Germans were looking for her.
 She asked the school board to administer all 12 of her examinations at once, and she received her high school diploma that same day.
 When the Germans arrived, they took her to an assembly point for Amsterdam Jews, but she managed to enter the building without being registered.
 A few days later, she snuck out with a group of younger teens.
 At first she hid in the home of Christian friends of her parents who worked in the Dutch underground, but they were afraid that if they were arrested, Bloeme would be, too.
 She spent the next year hiding in 15 to 16 different places, including an Amsterdam old-age home and a job as a maid for a widow and her son in Rotterdam.
 When she returned to the people who worked in the underground, she was arrested and sent to Westerbork.